Every player is responsible for returning all acceptable scores, including tournament scores.

 g.
 Score type for tournament or scores posted via the Internet

 Total adjusted gross scores may still be returned.
 However, when posting total adjusted gross scores, please take note of the Equitable Stroke Control (ESC) which limits the total strokes per hole for the purposes of calculation your handicap index.

 A score is acceptable for handicap posting purposes regardless of whether a score card accompanies it.

 All scores submitted to the Club by the 25th of each month will be computed on the next revision date.
-Latest official USGA Handicap Index records issued by Orchid Country Club can be viewed via the Singapore Golf Associations’ Centralised Handicapping System (CHS).
-You will be directed to a page to search for your Handicap Index using your club and name.
+Latest official WHS/USGA Handicap Index records issued by Orchid Country Club can be viewed via the Singapore Golf Associations’ Centralised Handicapping System (CHS).
+You will be required to login to your CHS account to view your Handicap Index by using your club membership number, club name, and password.
 Under 'Club', please select 'Orchid Country Club'.
-You may enter your full name too and click the 'Search' button.
+You can view the Handicap Index upon successful login on CHS mobile app or CHS website.

-For more information of Section 5 of The USGA Handicap System, please refer to the official USGA website (http://www.usga.org) under Handicapping.
+For more information of The USGA Handicap System, please refer to the official USGA website (http://www.usga.org) under Rules of Handicapping.